I am a firm believer that decentralized networks will win and disruptive token economies will upend every industry vertic...

 Token DPA (Late Stage with Escrow)

-If this many years after issuance, the DPA has not been repaid with Tokens, it will be payable in cash with interest.
+If the DPA isn't repaid with tokens after that time, it will be payable in cash

 12.5% before 5 months, then 25% if repaid before maturity